-One of our customers recently asked us for advice on website security which proves why you need an SSL Certificate for your business website,
+One of our customers recently asked us for advice on website security which proves why you need an SSL Certificate for your business website like a .BANK domain,

 Dear Support, we have registered a new domain […] and have published a very basic website.
 We do however get complaints from clients that Google is blocking this website as “unsafe” and brings up a huge red page warning people to not proceed to this site.
 How would we be able to overcome this problem?